SamueleGiraudo/Bud-Music-Box/Help.md

 + `STEP_1 ...
 STEP_k` is the integer composition of a $12$-scale.
 + Sets the underlying scale to the specified one.

+By default, the minor natural scale `2 1 2 2 1 2 2` is used.

 #### Setting a root note
 `root NOTE`